This page contains affiliate links. Please read our disclosure for more info.

 Recommended by Jenny of TraveLynn Family

-Rooms at Banana Beach Resort cost from $40 in the low season.
+Rooms at Banana Beach Resort cost from $57.
+The resort is closed in low season.
 Check the latest prices here.

 Lanta Castaway Beach Resort (Long Beach)